 Who are the mentors?

 Many of you will have already met some of the mentors during enrolment.
 The mentors wear distinctive yellow 'duck squad' T-shirts.
-The mentors are all students in the faculty.
+The mentors are all students in the school.
 Many of them have mentored for several years, but for some this is their first year of mentoring.
 All of them have been trained to give valuable guidance based on their own experiences.

 What can I expect from my mentor?